 The consumer product giant “Procter & Gamble” has revised and restructured its supply chain to respond to the VUCA situations in the world.
 P&G has taken the following 3 major initiatives in this regime.

 - In order to meet the needs of the 4 billion-plus consumers who buy P&G’s products, the company had set up plants across strategic locations in the entire world.
 Further, P&G has switched its strategy from building up a factory for a single product to multiple products to have better control on supply chains by aggregating demands and reducing inbound and outbound freight costs.

 - P&G has started consolidating its production planning function to develop more in-depth subject mastery among its planners.
 P&G is also working on the adoption of a single, global set of standards for measuring performance across its entire supply chain organization.
 It helps to drive a common culture across the chain.

 - In addition to worldwide supply chain initiatives, P&G is implementing innovations in regional distribution operations.
-Company is exploring options for both rail and road network in Europe and other continents based on the requirement.
+The company is exploring options for both rail and road networks in Europe and other continents based on the requirement.

 5. Danone Nutricia – Empowering people to deal with VUCA